-I am a front-end developer with twelve years of experience, including three years in information security.
+I am a web developer and security engineer with twelve years of experience in IT, including three years in information security.

 I have a keen interest in working with the team and communicating with people.
 I am self-motivated and determined to solve problems, and I will look for the information I need to accomplish goals.

 I love to work with well crafted, testable and secure code and have a great time doing awesome visuals.
 It has never been easier to develop web applications!

 Most of my development skills are in front-end, and historically, the back-end has been auxiliary.
 I am transitioning to full-stack, as I have been always interested in becoming a more versatile, T-shaped engineer.